History & Perspectives

 The company was the first in France in years 1958-59 to be able to create cooling turbines/fans with Rylsan.

-CEN and Moteurs FOX
+CEO of CEN and

 On September 1rst, 1959, the company became a S.A. and extended its production to reach powers as high as 4 horses at 1500tr/mn.
 This new powerful production will serve to numerous applications for electrical motors allowing various needs for electrical machines constructors.
 It will become the base for new creations of geared motors, electrical fans, electrical pumps, electrical mixers, and sirens.

-During the sixties, the company decided to work on repairs and/or re-built motors of small and medium powers at the same time, with manufacturing standard electrical motors, but leaving the activities of cutting rotor and stator sheets in order to keep up with the large production of small motors.
+During the 60's, the company decided to work on repairs and/or re-built motors of small and medium powers at the same time, with manufacturing standard electrical motors, but leaving the activities of cutting rotor and stator sheets in order to keep up with the large production of small motors.

 In 1968, to improve manufacturing quality, the company started to develop its skills in dynamic balancing of rotating pieces, rotors, fans, and others.